EXCLUSIVE-Chile settles dispute with Albemarle over lithium reserves data

 The company has also entered into international arbitration with another Chilean regulator, Corfo, over royalty payments earlier this year, and has separately filed suit to force the government to turn over a coveted, publicly funded environmental study of the Atacama salt flat.

-The spat over reserves data festered for months, in part because Albemarle had initially sought to keep parts of its reserves data confidential from Chile, saying U.S. Securities and Exchange Commission rules impeded it from turning it over, filings show.
+The spat over reserves data festered for months, in part because Albemarle had initially sought to keep some information confidential, saying U.S. Securities and Exchange Commission rules impeded it from turning it over, filings show.

 If Albemarle had refused to budge, CCHEN discussed the "suspension" of the company's permits until it complied with the government's request, according to minutes seen by Reuters from a previously unreported executive committee meeting in which CCHEN discussed the standoff.